boostorg/property_map/README.md

-PropertyMap, part of collection of the [Boost C++ Libraries](http://github.com/boostorg), define a general purpose interface for mapping key objects to corresponding value objects, thereby hiding the details of how the mapping is implemented from algorithms.
+PropertyMap, part of collection of the [Boost C++ Libraries](http://github.com/boostorg), defines a general purpose interface for mapping key objects to corresponding value objects, thereby hiding the details of how the mapping is implemented from algorithms.

 ### License